 Northern Lights & Arctic Exploration Itinerary

-Day 2: Fly to Churchill—Town Tour & Northern Lights
+Day 2: Winnipeg / Fly to Churchill—Town Tour & Northern Lights Watch

 Board our chartered flight to Churchill this morning.
-On arrival, transfer to our hotel, followed by a brief tour of this historic settlement that was originally a Hudson's Bay Company fur-trading post established in 1689.
-As night falls, we head out in search of the northern lights.
-The display often begins as a pale glow low in the northern sky, which slowly begins to shift and undulate, often emerging as shimmering curtains of green.
-Sometimes, pink, red or even violet colors appear.
+On arrival, transfer to our hotel, followed by a brief tour of this historic settlement that grew up around the site of a major Hudson's Bay Company fur-trading post established in the early 18th century.
+As night falls, we head out for our first quest in search of the northern lights.
+The display often begins as a pale glow low in the northern sky, which slowly begins to shift and undulate, frequently emerging as shimmering curtains of green.
+Sometimes pink, red or even violet colors appear.
 For centuries, the phenomenon of the northern lights was a mystery, inspiring a host of mythical explanations.
 While we know now that the aurora is caused by the interaction of the solar wind with Earth’s magnetic field, more poetic stories of their origin linger, including the Hudson Bay Inuit’s belief that the lights are the mystical display of their ancestors’ souls dancing in the sky.

 Days 3–5: Aurora Viewing by Night, Arctic Exploration by Day

 Back on the tundra, the historic town of Churchill offers encounters with intriguing local people and roving sled dogs.
-While the Hudson’s Bay Company established a fort here in 1717 as part of its fur-trading network across the Canadian North, indigenous cultures had already been flourishing in this challenging climate for thousands of years.
+While the Hudson’s Bay Company established a fort near here in 1717 as part of its fur-trading network across the Canadian North, Indigenous cultures had already been flourishing in this challenging climate for thousands of years.
 Explore their heritage on a dog sled ride through the boreal forest, during a visit to the Itsanitaq Museum, and via cultural programs featuring the arts and traditions of the Inuit, Dene and Metis peoples.
-Learn the art of igloo building, and tour the Churchill Northern Studies Center, a field station devoted to research and education on topics pertinent to the western Hudson Bay region.
+Tour the Churchill Northern Studies Center, a field station devoted to research and education on topics pertinent to the western Hudson Bay region.
+We also learn to make an inukshuk out of snow blocks—a human-shaped navigational landmark traditionally built of stones by Inuit people throughout the Arctic.

 Day 6: Churchill / Winnipeg